 The following procedure describes how to open a VM console in the everRun Availability Console, but you can also use a remote desktop application for this purpose.

 To open a VM console

 - 1. On the Virtual Machines page, select a VM. - 2.
 Ensure that the VM is in a running state. - 3.
-Click Console. - 4.
-If prompted, allow the required Java[TM] plugins to load in your web browser.
+Click Console.

 To resolve an issue where the VM console window does not open